Stop! Your Lease Extension in Alperton Could Be FREE

 Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Hunter, Alperton, North London
+Henry, Alperton, North London,

 Alperton case: